frovedis/frovedis/doc/tutorial/tutorial.md

 ## 3.1 Dense matrix

-As for dense matrix, we provide rowmajor matrix, columnmajor matirx, and blockcyclic matrix; there are local version of rowmajor matrix and column major matrix.
+As for dense matrix, we provide rowmajor matrix, columnmajor matrix, and blockcyclic matrix; there are local version of rowmajor matrix and column major matrix.